 1. The Operation Requirement

-Operating a vehicle: That is, driving or operating (sometimes even sitting or sleeping behind the wheel will suffice) a motor vehicle (typically a car, but a motor vehicle can also be a truck, a motorcycle, a golf cart, a tractor, a bicycle, a horse, and possibly even a skateboard),
+Operating a vehicle: That is, driving or operating (sometimes even sitting or sleeping behind the wheel will suffice) a motor vehicle (typically a car, but a motor vehicle can also be a truck, a motorcycle, a golf cart, a bicycle, a tractor, a horse, and possibly even a skateboard),

 As for the operation requirement, a police officer or a witness who saw you driving usually satisfies it.
 On occasion, however, especially after an accident, you may be out of the car when the officer arrives and the operation element is proven either because you admit you were driving or the officer deduces from all the evidence that you were driving.